Individual Studies Programs

 Directed Study is study of a particular topic of interest under the direction of a faculty member.
 Students may register for courses 199, 299, 399 and 499 in departments that offer directed study.
 Permission is required from the department chair and the instructor.
 No more than 6 credits in independent and directed studies combined may be applied toward the Bachelor of Arts degree.
 In one term, no more than 1 credit of independent study and 1 credit of directed study may be earned in a given department.

-In exceptional cases, a student who is a graduation candidate and who critically needs a course may take a required course through private study with an instructor.
+In exceptional cases, a student who is a graduation candidate and who critically needs a course may petition to take a required course through private study with an instructor.
 The student must petition the Committee on Advanced Standing and Degrees and the Dean of the College for final approval.
 The student is responsible for all fees above and beyond regular tuition.

 Approvals will only be considered when: